 One’s personal ego needs a story line because:

 - It needs to keep bolstering and justifying itself to others.

-- or a complete rejection of others views, including the ‘need’ to win arguments or debates to prove itself to others and itself!
+This can develop into a general or more specific ‘belief system’ which is: Tolerant of others and their differing points of view, or a complete rejection of others views, including the ‘need’ to win arguments or debates to prove itself to others and itself!

-Since our opinions and beliefs have developed from our personal reactions to experiences we have undergone in life so far, we can only see that “which we think is correct”, or would like to believe is “reality” itself!
+Since our opinions and beliefs have developed from our personal reactions to experiences in life we have undergone so far, we can only see ‘that which we think is correct’ or ‘would like to believe is reality itself’!

 A saying from Albert Einstein comes to mind which is quite profound:

 “Intuition is a sacred gift, and the intellect is its faithful servant.
-We have created a society that honours the servant, and has forgotten the gift’!
+We have created a society that honours the servant, and has forgotten the gift”!